Brianstjames/cybersecurity-portfolio/2025-07-17 DayInReview.md

 Playing a video on Amazon is a micro-service

-Cloud Computing
+Cloud Computing:
 aws
 azure
 google cloud
 alibaba
 IBM

-Virtual - Processor, Ram, Storage (hard drive), NIC - network interface card.
+Computer Basic Components = Processor, Ram, Storage (hard drive), NIC - network interface card.

+Desktop as a Service (DaaS) = virtualization in the cloud; Virtual Desktop Infrastructure (VDI) = virtualization done on premise.

+Kernel is the core of an operator system, then drivers, and etc.

+VM vs. Container
+VM = virtualizes Hardware
+Container = virtualizes O/S